 COVID-19 Testing & Health Check Guidance for Graduate and Professional Students

 In order to maintain a safe, open campus environment during the pandemic, Stanford is focused on efforts that help to identify and prevent the spread of COVID-19 at the earliest possible stages.
-COVID-19 surveillance testing is a crucial aspect of these efforts to support the health and well-being of our campus community.
+COVID-19 vaccinations and symptomatic testing are crucial aspects of these efforts to support the health and well-being of our campus community.

 - Fully vaccinated and boosted students, are not required to participate in weekly surveillance testing.
-However, you should test immediately when symptomatic or exposed to COVID-19.
+However, you should test when exposed to or symptomatic for COVID-19.

 - Students who are not fully vaccinated and boosted, twice-weekly testing with Color will continue to be required until further notice.

-- We strongly recommend that all students test whenever they are experiencing symptoms or are concerned about possible exposure.
+- We strongly recommend that all students test whenever you are experiencing symptoms or are concerned about a possible exposure.
 Here’s more information.